lowrank/slack-academic-bot/README.md

 	```
 	flyctl launch
 	```
    It will create the tmol file.
-   or just
+Or just
 	```
 	flyctl deploy
 	```